-Welcome to your ultimate PayPal Credit review for 2019.
+Welcome to your ultimate PayPal Credit review.

 If you've been looking for an interest-low business loan, you probably know your options are pretty limited.
 These days, it's not exactly easy to get your hands on capital for your company.
 That's particularly true if you don't have a long history in your chosen marketplace.

 Fortunately, PayPal Credit could be here to help.

 Since 2016, PayPal Credit has given customers and companies a chance to access extra money to make purchases.
 In simple terms, this means that your PayPal account can work like a digital credit card.
 Just like with any credit card, if you pay your balance within the appropriate period, you won't have to pay any interest at all.

 If you're making purchases, either for yourself or your business, of over $150, your interest-free period will increase to four months – all you need to do is make your minimum repayments.